glassroom/heinsen_routing/README.md

 phi = outputs['phi']      # [batch_sz, n_inp, n_out] credit assigned to input by output vecs
 ```

-The credit assignments are additive, like Shapley values, and composable on their own, independently of data transformations, making it possible for to compute end-to-end credit assignments over a network of routings, as explained in Subsection 3.2 of [An Algorithm for Routing Vectors in Sequences](assets/An_Algorithm_for_Routing_Vectors_in_Sequences.pdf)."
+The credit assignments are additive, like Shapley values, and composable on their own, independently of data transformations, making it possible for to compute end-to-end credit assignments over a network of routings, as explained in Subsection 3.2 of "[An Algorithm for Routing Vectors in Sequences](assets/An_Algorithm_for_Routing_Vectors_in_Sequences.pdf)."
 For *how-to recipes* to compute end-to-end credit assignments over common compositions, including residual layers, see Appendix A of the same paper.
 For example:

 ```python
 import torch